Mattapan Heights

 Mattapan, MA

-Mattapan Heights is a multi-phased comprehensive redevelopment project that is transforming the former 52-acre hospital campus in the Mattapan neighborhood of Boston.
-Portions of the grand campus were abandoned for more than 20 years and the few remaining campus buildings were in an advanced state of disrepair.
+Mattapan Heights is a multi-phased, comprehensive redevelopment project that is transforming the former 52-acre hospital campus in the Mattapan neighborhood of Boston.
+Portions of the grand campus were abandoned for more than 20 years, and the few remaining campus buildings were in an advanced state of disrepair.

 Phase 1 commenced in November 2001 and was completed and occupied in March 2003.
 This first phase encompassed the rehabilitation of the Foley Building into 98 mixed-income elderly assisted and independent living units, and 18 units for Latina women in recovery and their children in the E Building.
-Mattapan Heights Phase 2 was completed in late 2006 and consists of the rehabilitation of five historical buildings into 83 affordable family housing units.
+Mattapan Heights Phase 2 was completed in late 2006 and consisted of the rehabilitation of five historic buildings into 83 affordable family housing units.
 Mattapan Heights Phases 3 and 4 were completed in February 2008 and created 73 affordable family housing units.
 Phases 3 and 4 included both new construction and historic restoration.
 Phase 5A was completed in late 2012, creating a newly constructed building on the upper portion of the campus.
-This building, which is designed to be LEED Silver certifiable and Energy Star Multifamily High Rise Certified, contains 60 affordable units.
+This building, which was designed to be LEED Silver certifiable and Energy Star Multifamily High Rise Certified, contains 60 affordable units.

 Total Development Cost